4 Key Things New Parents Should Do If Their Child Has A Disability

 Stress about added medical costs is very common for parents of disabled children.
 It’s important that your child has all of the medical support that they need, and you need to ensure that you plan for this so you can manage your finances properly.
 If your child developed a disability as a result of a difficult birth, you may be able to make a claim against the medical professional if you think that they were negligent.
 It’s important that you find a lawyer and speak to them about your situation.
 You may be able to win financial support to help with your child’s medical costs and this will take the pressure off a lot.

 Even if you cannot win that financial support, you can still plan ahead for medical costs.
 Speak to your doctor about what support and treatment your child may need and how much it will cost.
+For instance, will they require assistance with mobility or ongoing physiotherapy?
+What adjustments will you need to make to your home in the future, such as installing a stairlift for example?
+Are stairlifts even safe?
+The good news is that yes, stairlifts are generally safe provided they are correctly installed and correctly used.
 Once you have a clear idea of the cost, you can start adjusting your budget and finding an insurance policy that will cover the majority of the bills.

 Manage Your Frustrations